 6. Poor medium of internal communication

 After the pandemic, 88 percent of worldwide firms offered employees the option of working remotely.
-And so, setting guidelines and choosing the right communication channel is crucial to avoid the hassle of miscommunications.
+And so, setting guidelines and choosing the right communication channel is crucial to avoid the hassle of internal miscommunications.

 How does peopleHum play a role?

-Huddle - peopleHum's special integrated module diminishes all the setbacks of miscommunication at work.
+Huddle - peopleHum's special integrated module diminishes all the causes of miscommunication at work.
 An ideal one-view of all your employees' tasks and dependencies are managed with a few simple clicks on your device.

 At the times of hurdles in a project, a manager or supervisor may instantly suggest a way out with a quick comment.
 You get to boost productivity by virtually nudging your employees for an update on a project, or to encourage their motivation in the era of remote work.